Hrizaln/Hrizaln/README.md

 ---

-> “Keep learning, keep building, and always share your knowledge.”
+> “Keep learning, keep building, and always like nasi Padang.”